-Authors are encouraged to submit all figures electronically as vector Encapsulated PostScript (EPS) files; detailed guidelines are available.
+Authors are encouraged to submit all figures electronically as vector Encapsulated PostScript (EPS) files or Portable Document Format (PDF) files; detailed guidelines are available.
 Spelling and use of numbers and units in figures should conform to usage in the body of the text and figure legends.

 A readme file detailing any special requests for sizing or arranging figures should accompany submission of the manuscript.
 Production staff will do their best to accommodate these requests.

 Figures should be numbered consecutively with Arabic numerals and should be cited in the text by number, e.g., "see Figure 1."
 Each figure must be mentioned at least once in the text, and in proper numerical order.
 In the printed paper, the placement of figures will be determined by their first mention in the text.
 This includes online-only figures.